georgemillard/python-django-notes/linode-hosting-notes.md

 `/path/to/Django/Project/media/pic.jpg`

-Test if you can access it through nginx:
+Restart nginx, then nest if you can access it through nginx:

+`sudo /etc/init.d/nginx restart` or `stop`, `start`

 `<ip_address>:80/media/pic.jpg`